jared-singular/android-kotlin-mainactivity/README.md

 - Set up any necessary environment variables or API keys.
   - This project is using SDK key and Secret from the Singular Platform, referenced from the `local.properties` file.
 - Add the dependencies from the Singular Android SDK Installation Guide: [HERE](https://support.singular.net/hc/en-us/articles/360037581952-Android-SDK-Integration-Guide)
-- Make sure you update the `AndroidMaifest.xml` file with the required permissions:
+- Make sure you update the `AndroidManifest.xml` file with the required permissions:
 ```xml
   <uses-permission android:name="android.permission.INTERNET" />
   <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />